mjspriggs/overview/glossary/glossary.md

 ### scale
 {: #x2004442}

-To increase platform (or system) capacity by adding more application or service instances.
+To increase platform (or system) capacity by adding more application or service instances

 ### scope
 {: #x2037763}

 A grouping of resources that can be validated or evaluated for security and compliance.
-See also [profile](/docs/overview?topic=overview-glossary#x2034950), [config rule](/docs/overview?topic=overview-glossary#x9963852).
+See also [profile](#x2034950), [rule](#x2037526).

 ### secret
 {: #x2789492}

 A type of sensitive information, such as a password or an API key, that is used by an application to access a protected resource.
-See also [dynamic secret](/docs/overview?topic=overview-glossary#x9968958).
+See also [dynamic secret](#x9968958).

+### secret group
+{: #x9968962}

+The environment and constraints that contained secrets in an instance must adhere to.
+A user can be associated with a secret group to enable access and collaboration.

 ### secrets engine
 {: #x9968967}

 A component that serves as a back end for a specific type of secret, such as a password or an API key, within a secrets management service.
 Depending on its type, a secrets engine can store data, generate secrets on demand, and more.
-See also [dynamic secret](/docs/overview?topic=overview-glossary#x9968958).
+See also [dynamic secret](#x9968958).

-### secret group
-{: #x9968962}

-The environment and constraints that contained secrets in an instance must adhere to.
-A user can be associated with a secret group to enable access and collaboration.

 ### Secure Shell (SSH)
 {: #x3574365}